Turkey and Russia implementing Syria ceasefire 'before New Year'

 Ankara and the Kremlin however fail to agree over President Assad, who is supported by President Vladimir Putin but vehemently opposed as a "tyrant" by Turkey's President Recep Erdogan.

-A failed ceasefire in September, brokered by the US and Russia, failed as the Syrian government continued bombing rebel-held areas.
+A potential ceasefire in September, brokered by the US and Russia, failed as the Syrian government continued bombing rebel-held areas.

-The war in Syria, prompted by the 2011 Arab Spring and President Bashar al-Assad's violent reaction to protests, has killed potentially more than 430,000, according to the Syrian Observatory for Human Rights, and an estimated 11 million Syrians have fled their homes since March 2011.
+The war in Syria has killed potentially more than 430,000, according to the Syrian Observatory for Human Rights - a monitoring group - and an estimated 11 million Syrians have fled their homes since March 2011.

 Around one million Syrians have requested asylum to Europe, including 300,000 applications to Germany, according to the European University Institute in Florence.Reuse content